Nonsurgical Treatment Options for Scoliosis

 Your doctor and orthotist will also take into account your activities and lifestyle when suggesting braces.
 You and your parents can then decide which brace you prefer among the choices given.

-The brace only works if you wear it as requested, so it is important that you help choose the one you will use.
+The brace only works if you wear it as prescribed, so it is important that you participate in the decision-making process.

 What does the brace look like?